snoyberg/snoyman.com/content/blog/haskell-foundation-board-meeting-minutes-april-8.md

 I'm going to try and reserve these kinds of announcement posts to topics that I think will have widespread interest.
 I may make mistakes in that judgement, I apologize in advance.
 My goal is that anyone who wants to stay up to speed on large decisions coming from the board will be able to without using up a lot of their bandwidth.

 That said, every board meeting (and, for that matter, most or all working group meetings) take and keep meeting notes.
-These are all available in the [Haskell Foundation Google Drive folder](FIXME).
+We've been sharing these on Discourse, but in the future may simply publish them in the [`hf/minutes` repo](https://gitlab.haskell.org/hf/minutes).

 Until now, we've been creating a new Discourse thread and posting the meeting minutes for each meeting.
 I proposed reducing how often we do that, and instead leave the minutes in Google Drive for those interested.
 My hope is that a combination of "information is all available in Drive" with "important things get an announcement" will cover most people.
 But if people would like to see a new Discourse thread for each meeting, I'd like to hear about it.
 Please comment on this (and other topics) in the Discourse thread linked.